 Naps are pretty much self-explanatory when it comes to de-stressing.
 I mean, who doesn’t love a nice midday nap?
 Even if you barely have 15 minutes to rest your eyes, giving yourself just a little bit of time to take a break and recharge will surely help you tackle whatever else the day has in store for you.

 Netflix is an absolute no-brainer for stress relief.
-Whether it’s watching an episode of your favorite comedy or catching up on all the drama on Orange Is the New Black, it’s almost guaranteed to instantly make you feel better (and your problems not seem nearly as huge as you thought they were).
+Whether it’s watching an episode of your favorite comedy or catching up on all things Stranger Things, it’s almost guaranteed to instantly make you feel better (and your problems not seem nearly as huge as you thought they were).
 Just make sure you don’t get sucked in if you have something else important to do!

 Whether it’s picking up your old favorite book or glancing over an article in your favorite magazine, reading is a great way to relax and take your mind off things while still being semi-productive.
 Immersing yourself in a dramatic plot will definitely help you forget about your own problems, even if temporarily.